 The model trained with mixed objectives is able to correctly include the required concepts and produce a grammatically valid sentence.
 However, its generation primarily focuses on satisfying individual lexical constraints, resulting in a relatively minimal and less vivid description.
 While the output is semantically acceptable, it lacks explicit scene construction and deeper integration among the concepts.

-In contrast, the model trained with nested objectives demonstrates a more deliberate generation process.
-Before producing the final sentence, it briefly verifies the required concepts and then constructs a coherent common scenario that naturally binds them together, such as people sitting at a table and placing food in front of each other.
+In contrast, the model trained with CST demonstrates a more deliberate generation process.
+Before producing the final sentence, it briefly verifies the required concepts and analysis its answer.
 This leads to a more expressive, contextually rich, and human-aligned sentence.
-As a result, the nested-trained model achieves a win-or-tie outcome when compared against strong human-annotated references.
+As a result, the CST model achieves a win-or-tie outcome when compared against strong human-annotated references.

-This comparison highlights that nested training encourages deeper semantic integration and scene-level reasoning, going beyond word-level constraint satisfaction.
-By requiring the model to jointly consider multiple objectives within a single trajectory, nested training promotes more coherent and expressive language generation than naive mixed training.
+This comparison highlights that CST encourages deeper semantic integration and scene-level reasoning, going beyond word-level constraint satisfaction.
+By requiring the model to jointly consider multiple objectives within a single trajectory, CST promotes more coherent and expressive language generation than naive mixed training.